Red, white, blue, and boozy, these amazing 4th of July cocktails are all you’ll need to get your Independence Day party rockin’.

 The white layer is lemonade and vodka, while the blue is eye-catching curacao.

-Pro tip – pour them in slowly over the back of a spoon to ensure your layers stay separate longer.
+Pro tip – pour them in slowly over the back of a spoon to ensure each layer stays separate longer.

 A pitcher of sangria is a wonderful thing, especially when you have a party planned, but you can’t be bothered spending the day topping up your guest’s glasses.